anniezh12/hiring-engineers/answers.md

 >a.
 One that silences it from 7pm to 9am daily on M-F,

-I simply went to the `Monitors` (menu tab) and click on `Manage Downtime`.
+I simply went to the `Monitors` (menu tab) and selected `Manage Downtime`.
 I then provided desired values as shown in the following image:

 ![downtime](images/monitoring-data/downtime-selected.png)